Yandex Cloud

 sudo apt update && sudo apt install --yes kafkacat

-Make sure that you can use it to connect to the source and target clusters via SSL.
+Make sure you can use it to connect to the source and target clusters over SSL.

-3. Configure a firewall and security groups if it is required to connect MirrorMaker to the target and the source clusters.
+3. Configure a firewall and security groups if required for MirrorMaker connection to the target and source clusters.

 Configure MirrorMakerConfigure MirrorMaker